AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 <p align="center">

-**Figure 2:** Common ram pump systems include “(a) the [head] tank, (b) the drive pipe, (c) the pump with impulse and delivery valves, (d) the air chamber and (e) the delivery pipe” ([Young, 1995](https://doi.org/10.1243/PIME_PROC_1995_209_010_01)).
+**Figure 2:** Common ram pump systems include “(a) the head tank, (b) the drive pipe, (c) the pump with impulse and delivery valves, (d) the air chamber and (e) the delivery pipe” ([Young, 1995](https://doi.org/10.1243/PIME_PROC_1995_209_010_01)).

 In conventional ram pump systems, the head tank (a) is placed higher than the ram pump in order to provide potential energy to power the pump.
-As the water is directed down from the header tank to the pump (c) through the drive pipe (b), it experiences considerable head losses: major and minor losses.
+As the water is directed down from the head tank to the pump (c) through the drive pipe (b), it experiences considerable head losses: major and minor losses.
 These losses are formed by shear frictional force and flow reduction, a result of water flowing from a pipe of larger diameter to that of a smaller diameter, respectively.

 This driving head is directed through the inlet valve of the pump and is expelled through the waste valve (c) until the velocity of the water provides enough force to shut the waste valve.
 Once the waste valve is shut, the water is redirected and stored into the air chamber (d) that was charged with air.
 The air pressure inside this chamber pushes the water up through the delivery pipe (e).